 No visit to Kerry is complete without exploring the Ring of Kerry.
 Described by travel writers as one of Ireland’s most iconic driving routes, the Ring of Kerry offers some of the most scenic views in Ireland.
 Wander the curving roads, jagged coastlines, and be amazed at every turn.
 Begin the journey from Killarney.

 Savour Local Flavours

 With no shortage of places to dine in Killarney town, plan ahead and book your dining.
 Why not try a warming traditional meal at the Tower's Scruffy's?
 Scruffy's is the ideal place to see GAA or Premiership with big screens or enjoy a meal at the Innisfallen Restaurant.
 The Towers Hotel O'Donoghues Bar is currently undergoing renovation but stay tuned for updates.
-Across the road from the Towers Hotel, our sister hotel the Plaza Hotel has many dining options too, including Café Du Parc for brunches and cocktails, or the Tan Yard for contemporary dining overlooking the National Park.
+Across the road from the Towers Hotel at our sister hotel, the Plaza Hotel, has many dining options too, including Café Du Parc for brunches and cocktails, or the Tan Yard for contemporary dining overlooking the National Park.